contentz-tech/contentz/README.md

 - Prefetch every internal link used in your content
 - Get an archive page with linked and prefetched articles
 - Get a homepage with links to social networks
+- Good Looking Responsive Design
-- Automatic Dark Mode in Safari (more browsers coming!)
+- Automatic Dark Mode (in Safari)
-- Good looking design
+- Apply CSS directly in MDX using the `css` prop and the `css` template tag

 ## Install it